jeanbaptisteLedig/CaisseClaire/README.md

 ---

-CaisseClaire is a static web application that I developed as part of my interview process at Yeap.ai.
-The objectives was to train for the interview by using Yeap stacks and tools.
-The application is very basic, and its purpose is to help me practice using Yeap's technology stack in preparation for the interview.
+CaisseClaire is a static web application I developed as part of my interview process with Yeap.ai.
+The objective was to prepare for the interview by practicing with Yeap's technology stack and tools.
+The application is intentionally simple, serving as a hands-on exercise to familiarize myself with their stack in anticipation of the interview.

 ### Technologies

 ---

-A list of technologies used within the project:
+A list of technologies and librairies used within the project:

 - [React JS](https://reactjs.org/): Version ^18.3.1
 - [Vite JS](https://vite.dev/): Version ^4.5.5